Medical Examiner Service

 Advise doctors on how best to certify the cause of death

-Identify situations where some aspect of healthcare could have been improved, and feedback suggestions for possible improvements in the future.
+Identify situations where healthcare could have been improved, and feedback suggestions for improvements.

-Medical Examiners are assisted by the Medical Examiners Officers, who are not doctors but have experience of the healthcare system and have had training for their role.
-They manage cases from initial notification through to completion and are essential for the effective and efficient working of the service.
+Medical Examiners are assisted by the Medical Examiners Officers.
+The Medical Examiners Officers are essential for the effective and efficient working of the service.
+They are not doctors, but have experience of the healthcare system and have had training for their role.
+They manage cases from initial notification through to completion.

-Medical Examiners and Medical Examiner Officers offer next of kin’s a chance to ask questions or raise concerns about the cause of death or about the care their loved one received before their death.
+Medical Examiners and Medical Examiner Officers offer next of kin’s a chance to ask questions or raise concerns.
+This could be about the cause of death or about the care their loved one received before their death.

-The Medical Examiner Office, although located within all 3 sites of East Kent Hospitals, is independent and impartial in its work of reviewing patient deaths.
+The Medical Examiner Office, although located within all 3 East Kent Hospitals, is independent and impartial in its work of reviewing patient deaths.

 The Coroner

 Some deaths must be notified to the Coroner.
-When the Coroner starts an investigation, they will investigate the death independently – although the Medical Examiner may still provide expert medical advice to the Coroner.
+When the Coroner starts an investigation, they will investigate the death independently.
+The Medical Examiner may still provide expert medical advice to the Coroner.

 Find out more about Coroner services on the Government website.